 Central Service List Repository

-In September 2021, the DVB Project engaged Sofia Digital to build a skeleton Central Service List Registry (CSR) for DVB-I. The first implementation should be available for use in demonstrations at December’s IBC 2021 exhibition.
+In September 2021, the DVB Project engaged Sofia Digital to build a reference Central Service List Registry (CSR) for DVB-I. Phase 1 of the project was delivered in December 2021.

-The creation of a skeleton CSR is intended to help accelerate the global adoption and applicability of DVB-I.
+The creation of a reference CSR is intended to help accelerate the global adoption and applicability of DVB-I. You can find the code and implementation information for the reference CSR on DVB’s GitHub repository.

 A list of lists